Corporate Citizenship Initiatives

 The Diversity & Inclusion Working Group

-The Diversity & Inclusion Working Group has been formed to assist the firm in delivering its D&I objectives.
-The working group researches, proposes and, where appropriate, implements and organises D&I initiatives and events, working closely with Human Resources.
+The Diversity & Inclusion Working Group works closely with People and Culture to assist in delivering the firms D&I objectives.
 It is organised into four sub-groups on Gender & Family, Race & Ethnicity, LGBTQ+ and Multi-Faith.
-All other aspects of D&I are managed by the D&I WG as a whole.

 The Sustainability Working Group

 The Sustainability Working Group aims to define and monitor measures of waste, consumption and environmental impact in the context of DCME's business processes and develop a framework to guide the firm in lowering its environmental impact.
 A key objective is to measure DCME's CO2 footprint and identify a path to net neutral, including early reduction targets.

 DCME has already taken steps to reduce its carbon footprint, promoting energy efficiency, recycling and re-use.
 Recycling stations have been introduced throughout our premises and plastic cups removed from staff kitchens.
 Plastic bin bag consumption is set to reduce by 50,000 a year.
 The firm has ensured the most efficient operation of the building to reduce energy consumption and has switched its stationery contract to a sustainable supplier.